Transportation Security Administration: Employees

 Among the types of TSA employees are:

 Uniforms

 In 2008, TSA officers began wearing new uniforms that have a royal blue duty shirt, dark blue (almost black) pants, and black belt.
-The first airport to introduce the new uniforms was Baltimore-Washington International Airport.
+The first airport to introduce the new uniforms was Baltimore/Washington International Airport.
 Starting on September 11, 2008, all TSOs began wearing the new uniform.
 One stripe on the outer edge of each shoulder board denotes a TSO, two stripes a Lead TSO, and three a Supervisory TSO.

 Officers are issued badges and shoulder boards after completing a trainee period including 3-week academy at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.

+Personnel system and pay

+The personnel system used by TSA was originally based on the FAA's personnel system.

+Unlike a majority of the federal government, TSA employees are not on the General Schedule pay system.
+Instead, a pay band system with performance-based increases was used.

+In June 2021, Secretary of Homeland Security Alejandro Mayorkas issued a memorandum which directed the TSA Administrator among other items to pay employees "at a level that is no less than that of their counterparts on the General Schedule pay scale."
+It also directed that TSOs be offered expanded collective bargaining rights mirroring title 5 of the United States Code, and appeals of adverse actions to the Merit Systems Protection Board.

+In July 2023, a new pay system mirroring the General Schedule was introduced following appropriations made by the Consolidated Appropriations Act, 2023.
+For TSOs, the career ladder begins at the D band and progresses to F band.
+Lead TSOs and supervisory TSOs are at the F and G band levels.
+Career ladders are also being worked on for non-TSOs.

+In 2011, former TSA Administrator John Pistole granted limited collective bargaining rights to Transportation Security Officers following a union election between two federal employee unions, the American Federation of Government Employees and the National Treasury Employees Union.
+In May 2024, an expanded collective bargaining agreement with a 7-year term was signed between TSA and AFGE.

+In February 2025, Secretary of Homeland Security Kristi Noem issued a memorandum that cancelled the 2024 collective bargaining agreement.
+AFGE called it a "retaliatory action" for challenging President Donald Trump's mass layoffs of the federal workforce and vowed to fight it.

 Incidents

 2013 Los Angeles airport shooting

 On Friday, November 1, 2013, TSA officer Gerardo I. Hernandez, age 39, was shot and killed by a lone gunman at the Los Angeles International Airport.
 Law enforcement officials identified the suspect as 23-year-old Paul Anthony Ciancia, who was shot and wounded by law enforcement officers before being taken into custody.
 Ciancia was wearing fatigues and carrying a bag containing a hand-written note that said he "wanted to kill TSA and pigs".
 Hernandez was the first TSA officer to be killed in the line of duty.